SegiH/WatchList/README.md

 ## Logging in
 Log into the web application using the username, password and backend URL created on WatchList-Backend.

-## Test the web app
-If you want to try out the app, run these commands:
-1. npm install
-1. ionic serve
-1. Open http://localhost:8100 in your browser if it doesn't open automatically.
-Google Chrome/Edge will not work when accessing a site over http if the backend URL address uses https.
-Use  This only applies when testing the web app.

 ## Build for Android or iOS
 1. Build web app following instructions above